 The intelligent customer loyalty program

 If you want to develop an intelligent customer loyalty program you have to connect the factors that make your customers loyal together with the true corporate culture of your company.
 In order to identify the true culture of your company, you have to conduct a cultural due diligence process where the cultural DNA of the organisation is described in detail.
 When you know your real values you can decide if you want to build customer loyalty based on these values or if you need to go through a corporate cultural change process first.
 Download the presentation on how we in Gugin facilitate the cultural change process in companies here.

 When your culture is right your employees will feel enthusiastic because there is a clear link between what you say and what you do.
 That lowers the cultural friction in the organisation and makes everybody feel good.

 Your customers can feel that and they want to be a part of it.
-They can become a part of your great corporate culture by engaging with you, buy your products and services and by sharing stories about how your product or services has improved their life.
+They can become a part of your great corporate culture by engaging with you, buying your products and services and sharing stories about how your product or services has improved their life.

 How do you develop the Corporate culture and Customer loyalty together?

 There are a number of different factors that contribute to the corporate culture.
 Together they make up what we call the cultural DNA.
 Interestingly, many of the factors that contribute to development are also factors that contribute to the development of customer loyalty.

 If you take a look at the model on the right.
 The way you solve problems in your organisation affects both the internal company culture and how customers will perceive you.
 If you prioritise solving your customers’ problems quickly and effectively it will, of course, increase customer loyalty at the same time as it will create a norm and a value in your company that customer service is important, valued and rewarded.

 So you will end up rewarding employees who provide great customer service and you will reward loyal customers in one or the other way.